Psychedelic trip in the media movie

 Mushroom Field Trip Scene

-Midsommar tiny
+Midsommar movie

 From director and writer Ari Aster and starring an amazing ensemble cast that includes Florence Pugh, Jack Reynor, Vilhelm Blomgren, William Jackson Harper, and Will Poulter, Midsommar is one of the most psychedelic films ever released.
 The movie follows a group of college friends invited to participate in their Swedish pals’ community Midsommar festival.
 Although full to bursting with perfectly portrayed scenes of psychedelic magic (sometimes very dark magic), the group’s first foray into a psychedelic journey is also one of the most accurate representations of a psilocybin trip that we’ve ever seen on screen.
 From the way the trees breathe, to how the grass seems to grow through the cast’s hands, to the inclusion of that one friend that needs everyone to have the same trip, Aster shows audiences just how odd, beautiful, and impactful magic mushrooms can be.